-For the purposes of this Law:
+For the purposes of this Act:

-- (a) "subscriber" means a natural or legal person who or which is party to a contract with an undertaking offering publicly available electronic communication services for the supply of such services; - (b) "call" means a connection established by means of a publicly available telephone service allowing two-way communication in real time; - (c) "consent" means any freely given specific and informed indication of his wishes by which the person concerned or his legal, judicial or statutory representative signifies his agreement to personal data relating to him being processed;
+- (a) "subscriber" means a natural or legal person who or which is party to a contract with a provider offering publicly available electronic communication services for the supply of such services; - (b) "consent" means any freely given specific and informed indication of the data subject's wishes by which he or his legal, judicial or statutory representative signifies his agreement to personal data relating to him being processed; - (c) "communication" means any information exchanged or conveyed between a finite number of parties by means of a publicly available electronic communications service.
+This does not include any information conveyed as part of a broadcasting service to the public over an electronic communications network except to the extent that the information can be related to the identifiable subscriber or user receiving the information; - (d) "electronic mail" means any text, voice, sound or image message sent over a public communications network which can be stored in the network or in the recipient's terminal equipment until it is collected by the recipient; - (e) "traffic data" means any data processed for the purpose of the conveyance of a communication on an electronic communications network or for the billing thereof; - (f) "location data" means any data processed in an electronic communications network, indicating the geographic position of the terminal equipment of a user of a publicly available electronic communications service; - (g) "Institute" means Institut Luxembourgeois de Régulation (Luxembourg Regulation Institute); - (h) "electronic communications network" means transmission systems and, where applicable, switching or routing equipment and other resources which permit the conveyance of signals by wire, by radio, by optical or by other electromagnetic means, including satellite networks, fixed (circuit- and packet-switched, including Internet) and mobile terrestrial networks, electricity cable systems, to the extent that they are used for the purpose of transmitting signals, networks used for radio

-- (d) "communication" means any information exchanged or conveyed between a finite number of parties by means of a publicly available electronic communications service.
-This does not include any information conveyed as part of a broadcasting service to the public over an electronic communications network except to the extent that the information can be related to the identifiable subscriber or user receiving the information; - (e) "electronic mail" means any text, voice, sound or image message sent over a public communications network which can be stored in the network or in the recipient's terminal equipment until it is collected by the recipient; - (f) "traffic data" means any data processed for the purpose of the conveyance of a communication on an electronic communications network or for the billing thereof; - (g) "location data" means any data processed in an electronic communications network, indicating the geographic position of the terminal equipment of a user of a publicly available electronic communications service; - (h) "Institute" means the Institut Luxembourgeois de Régulation [Luxembourg Regulation Institute]; - (i) "electronic communications network" means transmission systems and, where applicable, switching or routing equipment and other resources which permit the conveyance of signals by wire, by radio, by optical or by other electromagnetic means, including satellite networks, fixed (circuit- and packet-switched, including Internet) and mobile terrestrial networks, electricity cable systems, to the extent that they are used for the purpose of transmitting signals, networks used for radio and television broadcasting, and cable television networks, irrespective of the type of information conveyed; - (j) "public communications network" means an electronic communications network used wholly or mainly for the provision of publicly available electronic communications services.
-The provider of a public communications network is hereinafter referred to as the "operator"; - (k) "electronic communications service" means a service normally provided for remuneration which consists wholly or mainly in the conveyance of signals on electronic communications networks, including telecommunications services and transmission services in networks used for broadcasting, but excludes services providing, or exercising editorial control over, content transmitted using electronic communications networks and services; it does not include information society services which do not consist wholly or mainly in the conveyance of signals on electronic communications networks.
-The supplier of electronic communications services is hereinafter referred to as the "service provider"; - (l) "value added service" means any service which requires the processing of traffic data or location data other than traffic data beyond what is necessary for the transmission of a communication or the billing thereof;

-(m) "user" means a natural or legal person using or requesting a publicly available electronic communications service for private or business purposes, without necessarily having subscribed to that service.
+- and television broadcasting, and cable television networks, irrespective of the type of information conveyed; - (i) "public communications network" means an electronic communications network used wholly or mainly for the provision of publicly available electronic communications services.
+The provider of a public communications network is hereinafter referred to as the "operator"; - (j) "electronic communications service" means a service normally provided for remuneration which consists wholly or mainly in the conveyance of signals on electronic communications networks, including telecommunications services and transmission services in networks used for broadcasting, but excludes services providing, or exercising editorial control over, content transmitted using electronic communications networks and services; it does not include information society services which do not consist wholly or mainly in the conveyance of signals on electronic communications networks.
+The supplier of electronic communications services is hereinafter referred to as the "service provider"; - (k) "value added service" means any service which requires the processing of traffic data or location data other than traffic data beyond what is necessary for the transmission of a communication or the billing thereof; - (I) "user" means a natural or legal person using or requesting a publicly available electronic communications service for private or business purposes, without necessarily having subscribed to that service.